Spring cleaning 2023: Best appliance deals you can score right now

 Samsung smart 4-door Flex refrigerator with Family Hub, $3,099 (reduced from $4,500)

-Ahead of spring cleaning, shop on-sale home appliances from top-rated home brands, such as Samsung, LG, Maytag, Whirlpool, iRobot and Yeedi.
+Shop on-sale home appliances from top-rated home brands, such as Samsung, LG, Maytag, Whirlpool, iRobot and Yeedi.
+All of these home appliances have a four-star rating or better and feature tons of positive reviews.

 The best robot vacuum deals in 2023